hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/8-collision-detection/README.md

 ﻿# 7.4.8 Collision Detection \(Function to Be Available Later\)

-The Hi6 controller has the error detection function for overcurrent, overload, overspeed, position deviation, as well as the collision detection function, as safety functions in preparation for a case in which the robot operates under abnormal conditions or operates abnormally.
+The ${cont_model} controller has the error detection function for overcurrent, overload, overspeed, position deviation, as well as the collision detection function, as safety functions in preparation for a case in which the robot operates under abnormal conditions or operates abnormally.
 These two functions will work with each other to enhance the safety of the robot.

-In the Hi6 controller, a model-based collision detection function is provided.
+In the ${cont_model} controller, a model-based collision detection function is provided.
 The model-based collision detection function detects a collision by calculating the difference between the torque that should be normally applied during the robot’s operation and the measured torque based on the dynamics model of the robot.
 By setting the sensitivity, you can adjust the responsiveness to the collision and make it possible to detect any contact with the outside that occurs when the robot moves at low speed.

 However, the collision detection function detects the collision on the robot axis, so if the impact is not transmitted to the robot, the collision will not be detected.
 Moreover, the following are the points that require you to exercise precautions when using the collision detection function.